wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 ${expression}
 ```

-Here, expression can be a combination of literals, value access expressions, operators, filter expressions, conditional expressions and functions.
+Here, the expression can be a combination of literals, value access expressions, operators, filter expressions, conditional expressions and functions.

 Example usage: